blackgerman/blackgerman/README.md

 ### Hi there 👋

+I'm Ulrich, a trilingual guy, and an avid problem solver.
+I'm best at Mobile App Dev, though i usually coach and web and backends teams as part of my Job.

+🔭I'm currently working on a cloud base platform for food and package deliveries

+🌱Preparing for my AWS Cloud Architect certification

+📫You can reach me at a.ulrich@kaba-delivery.com

+⚡Most of my repositories are private !
+Sorry can't show much about it.

 <!--
 **blackgerman/blackgerman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.